Financial Arrangements and Fees

 People’s circumstances change and it is important to remember you may become eligible for social service or NHS funding (CHC/FNC.)

 Sometimes the capital of a self-funding resident falls to levels that entitle them to local authority support.
-If this happens and our fees are higher than the local authority fee level, Chelston Park will discuss the options with you.
+If this happens and our fees are higher than the local authority fee level, Chelston Gardens will discuss the options with you.
 This could be a top-up paid by a third party (including charitable sources), or you may move to a room priced at local authority fee levels.

 Naturally, we cannot monitor people’s financial circumstances, so it is worth paying attention to any entitlements.